-Mr H
+Mr S

-Mr H is the complainant in this case, and he is represented by a firm of solicitors.
-Mr H applied for a SIPP with Options in September 2012, his personal pension was then transferred and the SIPP funds invested into a property with Oasis Atlántico and a corporate bond shortly after.
+Mr S is the complainant in this case.
+He applied for a SIPP with Options in November 2012, his personal pensions were then transferred, and the SIPP funds invested into a property with Oasis Atlántico and a corporate bond shortly after.